-If you are a solo traveller, there’s plenty of opportunity to meet up with fellow travellers and locals to share in all that Melbourne has to offer.
-Women travelling alone are perfectly safe provided they exercise the usual caution when visiting a large city.
+If you’re a solo traveller, there’s plenty of opportunity to meet up with fellow travellers and locals to share in all that Melbourne has to offer.
+Women travelling alone are perfectly safe provided you use your usual common sense when visiting a large city.

 Getting around Melbourne is easy via one of the most extensive tram networks in the world.
-Melbourne offers around 300 bus routes and a comprehensive rail and metro network which links the entire city.
-For a door to door service, you can also use the Uber app to arrange a cab ride in minutes.
+The city offers around 300 bus routes and a comprehensive rail and metro network which makes it easy to find your way around.
+For a door to door service, you can also use the Uber app to arrange a taxi in minutes.

 The LGBT scene in Melbourne is a busy one and there are plenty of clubs, bars and other venues to make the most of in this gay-friendly city.
 Don’t miss the Midsumma and Midwinta Balls, quite possibly the glitziest events on Melbourne’s LGBT calendar.

 For a rest from the busy city, you might like to head to the mountains.
-An amazing day hike is up Mt Feathertop, Victoria’s second highest mountain and the views from the top are breath-taking – wear stout walking boots and be well equipped for bad weather, which can turn at any time.
+An amazing day hike is up Mount Feathertop, Victoria’s second highest mountain and the views from the top are breath-taking.
+Wear stout walking boots and be well equipped for bad weather, which can turn at any time.
 Other excellent day hikes are in the Yarra Ranges National Park and the Grampians.